dazzy267/dazzy267.github.io/README. md.md

 it now includes steps for github

-lionel messi is still the greatest says me an alien
+lionel messi is still the greatest